IsDaDev/linux-hardening-script/README.md

 # linux-hardening-script

-runs the ansible-playbook to harden your unbuntu24 system
+runs the ansible-playbook to harden your ubuntu24 system

+flags:

+- `-v <filename>`
+    - save output in specified file

 ---